Trump names John Kelly as White House chief of staff, replacing Reince Priebus

 Trump announced the move in a tweet a day after his new communications director, Anthony Scaramucci, accused Priebus of leaking information to reporters in a profanity-laced tirade.

-Kelly, 67, who retired from the Marine Corps, was most recently secretary for the Department of Homeland Security.
+Kelly, 67, a retired four-star Marine Corps general, was most recently secretary for the Department of Homeland Security.
+He was hired with the goal of bringing more discipline to the White House, a senior White House official said.

 Editorial: The Trump administrationis at war with itself, and Trump loves it